People ask me, “What’s your memoir about—and why should I read it?”

 Right when we are about to start, Hurricane Sandy hits NYC.
 The marathon is canceled, we have a 5km Manhattan race planned and we switch it to be a NYC fundraiser.

 Above: A little unknown story.
-When the NYC marathon was canceled, and all the Kenyan elite runners were in town they called me, “Can we help?
-We are ready to go downtown and assist with the clean-up.”
-All the elite runners assembled in the lobby and we were ready to roll up their sleeves and set to work… until ‘red tape’ and a snarky man blocked our plans.
-Sharon Cherop, Boston Champ, and Edna Kiplagat, double World Champ, and Jeroen Deen of Holland and Kenya/Ethiopia, in the picture!
+When the NYC marathon was canceled due to Hurricane Sandy, and all the Kenyan elite runners were in town, they called me, “Can we help the Americans?
+We are ready now to go downtown and assist with the clean-up.”
+Truly humbling that the elite runners then assembled in the Hilton Hotel lobby and we were ready to roll up their sleeves and set to work… until a gentleman, who was contracted by the race organization, stated ‘they didn’t want the liability for the runners’ thus blocking our well intentioned plans.
+Turns out he didn’t want the athletes to get the credit, the race org had no idea what was going on.

 Above: I call this the Field of Dreams.
-July 2013, clearing the site.
+July 2013, clearing the site for the planned hospital before the heavy construction began.

 Above: Tom “FLASH” Cavanagh running for Africa!
 Tom, a Canadian, was actually born in Africa.